SemanticMediaWiki/SemanticMediaWiki/src/Updater/README.md

   and provides additional functionality for handling specific update requirements in Semantic MediaWiki
 - `DeferredTransactionalUpdate` extends `DeferredCallableUpdate` to handle transaction related tasks or isolations and hereby ensures an undisturbed update process before and after `MediaWiki::preOutputCommit`.
+- `StoreUpdater` is the final instance to manipulate the `SemanticData` before being posted to `Store::updateData`